protocol/nft-website/docs/tutorial/end-to-end-experience.md

 }
 ```

-Because the pinning service API expects a CID and we may have a full `ipfs://` URI, we use a little helper called `extractCID` to pull out the CID portion.
+Because the IPFS Pinning Service API expects a CID and we may have a full `ipfs://` URI, we use a helper called `extractCID` to pull out the CID portion.

 Then, we call `_configurePinningService` to tell IPFS to use the remote service if it hasn't already been configured.

-We do a check to see if we've already pinned this CID since the API will return an error if we try to pin content that's already been pinned.
-Alternatively, you could just try to pin and check to see if the returned error is for duplicate content.
+We do a check to see if we've already pinned this CID, since the API will return an error if we try to pin content that's already been pinned.
+Alternatively, you could just try to pin a CID and check to see if the returned error is for duplicate content.

 Finally, we call `ipfs.pin.remote.add`, passing in the name of the pinning service.
-When the pinning service receives the request, it will try to connect to our local IPFS node, and our local node will also try to connect to their IPFS nodes.
-Once they're connected, the service will fetch the CIDs we asked it to pin and store the data on their infrastructure.
+When the pinning service receives the request, it will try to connect to our local IPFS node, and our local node will also try to connect to the pinning service's IPFS nodes.
+Once they're connected, the service will fetch the CIDs we asked it to pin and store the data on the pinning service's infrastructure.

 To verify that the data was pinned, you can run `ipfs pin remote ls --service=pinata` to see a list of the content you've pinned to Pinata.
 If you don't already have a copy of IPFS installed on your machine, you can use the one bundled with Minty by running `npx go-ipfs pin remote ls --service=pinata` instead.
 Alternatively, you can log into the [Pinata website](https://pinata.cloud) and use the **Pin explorer** to view your data.